 When to Seek Immediate Dental Care?

-There are several reasons to seek emergency dental treatment, including:
+There are several reasons to seek emergency dental care bendigo, including:

 - Severe toothache.